quantum-tinkerer/pymablock/docs/source/algorithms.md

 a [Sylvester's equation](https://en.wikipedia.org/wiki/Sylvester_equation).
 The solution to this equation contains fractions whose denominators are energy differences between the $A$ and $B$ subspaces.
-To solve it, we need the eigenvalues of $H_0$, which we need to compute only once.
+To solve it, we use the eigenvalues of $H_0$, which we need to compute only once.
 Choosing the right parametrization of $\mathcal{U}$ has therefore allowed us to obtain expressions such that every new order of $\mathcal{V}$, and therefore